jelastic-jps/ionCube-PHP/README.md

 ## Known Limitations on PHP Versions Compatibility

-When selecting a particular engine, you need to consider it’s compatibility with ionCube Encoder version your scripts were initially converted with.
+When selecting a particular engine, you need to consider its compatibility with ionCube Encoder version your scripts were initially converted with.
 As a general rule of thumb, encoded files could be processed on PHP versions that are equal to and higher than the source Encoder language, i.e. the full backward compatibility is provided.
 However, there are a few exceptions:
 - currently, *PHP 7.1* is not supported
 - with *PHP 7.0* engine, only *PHP 5.6*-based files can be decoded
 - with *PHP 5.6* and *PHP 5.5*, scripts of *PHP 4* version can’t be decoded